Table of Contents

 A full diagnostic hearing test is much more thorough and takes about an hour.
 It includes a consultation, assessment and testing using special equipment by an audiologist.

-During testing, you will be asked to sit in a specially designed sound booth.
-The sound booth is built to block any noise pollution from interfering with the hearing test.
+During parts of the testing, you will sit in a specially designed enclosure called an audiometric booth.
+The audiometric booth will stop noise pollution from interfering with the hearing test.

-The test is not free, which is why the online hearing test and in-person hearing screening are recommended first to ensure you are not paying for something you might not need.
+The test is not free of charge, which is why you complete the online hearing test and in-person hearing assessment first to ensure you are not paying for something you might not need.

-At the end of a full diagnostic hearing test, you will have an audiogram and an explanation of your hearing loss type and severity.
+At the end of a full diagnostic hearing test, you will have an audiogram, and your audiologist will refer to it to explain your hearing loss type and severity.

-4 Simple Steps Involved in a Full Diagnostic Hearing Test
+4 Steps of a Full Diagnostic Hearing Test

-A full diagnostic hearing test can sound a little intimidating at first, but rest assured it’s a straightforward process for you to take part in.
+A full diagnostic hearing test can sound a little intimidating at first, but rest assured it’s a straightforward process for you to participate.
 Especially under the care of our audiologists at Ear Health.

 Perhaps you’re considering a hearing test but aren’t sure what it would involve.
-Or maybe you’ve made an appointment and are wondering what it’ll be like.
-Rest assured, it’s a gentle and easy test to do – and you may find it quite interesting.
+Or maybe you’ve made an appointment and are wondering how it will go?
+Rest assured, it’s a gentle and relaxed test to do – and you may find it quite fascinating.
 Here’s what’s involved.

 Step 1: Just Do It!